 I got a note from a woman who bought this book for her husband.
 He’s a dentist, but he loves knowledge, and he loves the Atchafalaya Basin, and she said he hasn’t put the thing down since she brought it home last weekend.
 That made me really happy, because he’s not an ecology guy or anything, but he just loves to learn, and he’s into it.

 You know me, Bob.
 I want to be putting ideas on the ground.
 I want to educate people so we can get the support we need to conserve and restore these kinds of systems.

 Q: So, final question: “Crayfish” or “crawfish”?

-BRYAN P. PIAZZA: Well, some will argue, but they are both accepted scientifically.
+Well, “crawfish.”
+Some will argue, but they are both accepted scientifically.
 This book is about Louisiana, written about the heart of crawfish production, and it’s “crawfish” here, and so that’s why it’s “crawfish” in my book.
 It’s really very simple.

 Q: Anything else?

 The other thing is just how much I appreciate and the gratitude I have to the great team of people around me at The Nature Conservancy that made this possible.
 While my name is on that book, this was a team effort.
 I could not have done it without all of you that have helped me throughout this process.